Ben Reifel: Postwar career

 After being discharged, Reifel continued working for the BIA.
-He was selected as a Tribal Relations Officer and later promoted to the position as Superintendent of the Fort Berthold Indian Reservation in North Dakota.
+He was selected as a Tribal Relations Officer at Pine Ridge and later promoted to the position as Superintendent of the Fort Berthold Indian Reservation in North Dakota.

 Harvard

-In 1949 Reifel was awarded a scholarship to study public administration at Harvard University under a Civil Service Commission program for management development of career government officials.
+In 1949, Reifel was awarded a scholarship to study public administration at Harvard University under a Civil Service Commission program for management development of career government officials.
 He earned his master's degree in 1949.
 He received a John Hay Whitney Foundation Opportunity Fellowship and completed his Doctorate in Public Administration in 1952.
 Following his graduation, Reifel returned to the BIA.

 He worked briefly at its national headquarters in Washington, D.C. before returning to the Fort Berthold Indian Reservation as Superintendent.
 Reifel later served as Superintendent at the Pine Ridge Indian Reservation.

 In 1955 he was promoted as the Area Director of the Aberdeen Area Office in Aberdeen, South Dakota.
 He was responsible for numerous employees and the application of federal programs and policies for American Indians of a three-state region: Nebraska, North Dakota and South Dakota.
-He served as administrator up until three years before his retirement.
+He served as administrator until his retirement from the BIA in 1960.